isomerpages/nyp-sirs/_about-us/who-we-are.md

 <img src="/images/images-2021/AboutUs_SIRS-NYP Combined Logos.png" style="width:70%;">

-At Singapore Institute of Retail Studies, our goal is to empower people and organisations to find their greatest, and hidden, potential that will enable them to thrive and succeed in today’s world of accelerated and continual change.
+At Singapore Institute of Retail Studies, our goal is to empower people and organisations to find their greatest, and hidden potential that will enable them to thrive and succeed in today’s world of accelerated and continual change.

 Established as the first Continuing Education & Training (CET) Institute in Singapore, we are fondly known as SIRS by many of our learners and corporate clients who have fast-forwarded their professional and organisational growth with us over the last 16 years, since 2006.